Women in CBT

 Katy Grazebrook

-Katy is only the 2nd female President of the European Association for Behavioural and Cognitive Therapies in 50 years.
-Katy is a Consultant Clinical Psychologist and accredited CBT therapist in the UK.
-She has worked as a clinician for the majority of her career.
-Katy has contributed to the field of CBT through her work on the Board of the British Association for Behavioural and Cognitive Psychotherapies (BABCP) and more recently serving on the Board of the European Association for Behavioural and Cognitive Therapies (EABCT).
+Katy is a Consultant Clinical Psychologist and an accredited CBT therapist in the UK.
+She has worked as a clinician for the most of her career.
+Katy has contributed to the field of CBT through her work while being a member in the Board of the British Association for Behavioural and Cognitive Psychotherapies (BABCP) and recently she joined the Board of the European Association for Behavioural and Cognitive Therapies (EABCT).

 Kristene Doyle, PhD.